Jamie Hampton

-Jamie Lee Hampton (born January 8, 1990) is a former American professional tennis player.
+Jamie Lee Hampton (born January 8, 1990) is an American former professional tennis player.
 In July 2013, she reached her highest singles ranking of world No. 24.
+Due to many injuries, she needed to stop playing in 2014, and officially retired in 2020.

 Early life

 Hampton was born in Frankfurt, West Germany, because her father, a career US Army officer, was stationed in Germany at the time.
 Her mother is from South Korea.
 Soon after, the family moved to the United States.
 She lived in Enterprise, Alabama, until she was 13; then, she moved to Auburn, Alabama and trained with tennis coach Geoff Waring in Montgomery, Alabama.
 Before graduating from Auburn High School in 2008, Hampton twice won the USTA Girls’ 18s doubles title.
 Hampton turned pro in 2009, playing her first US Open in 2010.

 Professional career

 2012

 After qualifying for the Auckland Open, Hampton fell in the first round to Monica Niculescu.
 As a qualifier, she advanced to the second round of the Australian Open with a win over Mandy Minella.
 She was then beaten by the eventual finalist, Maria Sharapova.
-Next, Hampton played in Memphis International where she beat defending champion Magdaléna Rybáriková in the first round but then fell to Vera Dushevina.
+Next, Hampton played in Memphis International where she beat defending champion Magdaléna Rybáriková in the first round, but then fell to Vera Dushevina.

 She then received a wildcard into the Indian Wells Open where she made it into the fourth round before having to retire due to cramping against Agnieszka Radwańska, having defeated former champion Jelena Janković in the second round en route.
-Hampton had to go through qualifying to play in the Miami Open, and then lost in the first round to Polona Hercog, whom she had beaten earlier at Indian Wells.
+Hampton had to go through qualifying to play in the Miami Open, and then lost in the first round to Polona Hercog.
 Her next tournament was the Charleston Cup.
 She beat compatriot Sloane Stephens but then lost to US Open champion Samantha Stosur in the second round.

 While struggling with back injuries during the clay court season, Hampton lost in qualifying at the Italian Open and Internationaux de Strasbourg.
 She was forced to retire in the first round of the French Open against Arantxa Rus due to an injury.
 After withdrawing from the Aegon Classic, Hampton upset 27th seed Daniela Hantuchová in the first round of Wimbledon.
 In the second round, she lost to Heather Watson.

 Next up for Hampton was the US Open, where she lost in the first round to Marion Bartoli.
 Her next tournament was the Korea Open where she went through qualifying.
 She then advanced to the second round but was beaten by Ekaterina Makarova.
 The next week, Hampton played in the Pan Pacific Open.
 After advancing to the third round with wins over Caroline Garcia and Kaia Kanepi, she fell short to Agnieszka Radwańska.

 Her last tournament of the year was the Osaka Open in Japan.
 She defeated Ayumi Morita and Tamarine Tanasugarn to get to the quarterfinals where she lost to top seed Samantha Stosur.
 With her best year on tour to date, Hampton ended the year ranked 71 in singles.